microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIWorkspaceEncryptionStatus.md

 ```

 ## DESCRIPTION
-Retrives the encryotion status of dataset for a given workspace name
+Retrives the encryption status of dataset for a given workspace name.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
+Requires TenantReadAll or TenantReadWriteAll permission

 ## EXAMPLES